Measuring rationality of Schwede--Takagi pairs: Introduction

 \section{Introduction}

-Throughout, by a `variety' we mean a separated integral scheme $Y$ of finite type over a field of characteristic zero.
-The study of pairs $(Y,\mathcal{I}^c)$, where $Y$ is a variety, $\mathcal{I}$ is an ideal sheaf on $Y$, and $c\in \mathbb{R}_{\geq 0}$, naturally arises in the minimal model program.
+Throughout, by a \textit{variety} we mean a separated integral scheme $Y$ of finite type over a field of characteristic zero.
+The study of pairs $(Y,\mathcal{I}^c)$, where $Y$ is a variety, $\mathcal{I}$ is a coherent ideal sheaf on $Y$, and $c\in \mathbf{R}_{\geq 0}$, naturally arises in the minimal model program.
 In \cite{Schwede/Takagi:2008}, the notion of rational singularities was extended to pairs.
-The motivation is to better understand rational singularities and log terminal pairs.
-When defining this notion in the presence of Cohen--Macaulayness, loc.\ cit.\ replaces multiplier ideals with multiplier submodules.

-Specifically, given a pair $(Y,\mathcal{I}^c)$ with $Y$ Cohen-Macaulay, we say it has \textit{rational singularities} if the multiplier submodule $\mathcal{J}(\omega_Y, \mathcal{I}^c)\subseteq \omega_Y$ coincides with $\omega_Y$.
-Related to the multiplier submodule is a certain complex in the bounded derived category of coherent sheaves $D^b_{\operatorname{coh}}(Y)$ obtained by using log resolutions.
-In particular, the rationality of a pair is equivalent to said complex being concentrated in degree zero (see \cite[Remark 3.2]{Schwede/Takagi:2008} and \Cref{sec:prelim_schwede_takagi}).

-More broadly, and philosophically speaking, derived categories encode information about singularities of a variety.
-Indeed, many notions of singularities are naturally defined within $D^b_{\operatorname{coh}}$, such as rational or Du~Bois singularities \cite{Artin:1966, DuBois:1981}.
-However, parsing this homological information remains challenging, especially when aiming to deduce geometric properties.
-In our work, we show the rationality of pairs can be probed via this homological information.